 The forms build on each other but they can also be independent of each other.

 The Sil Lim Tao, Chum Kiu and Biu Ji forms help to reinforce the various theories and techniques found in the Wing Chun system.
 The Wooden Dummy form brings a new level of practical training for the student allowing them to apply the techniques, strikes and hits against a ‘wooden man’.

 The weapons forms are usually taught later to students that are more advanced and can be trusted with this knowledge.

 At its core, Wing Chun is really a “no-fluff” martial art – focusing more on efficiency and practicality vs. flowery or complex movements that you may find with other styles.

 It’s also a very “intelligent” martial art.
 Wing Chun uses the principles of physics and the body – and how they work together in order to get maximum power and effect.

 Unlike some other arts where the skills and techniques tend to get weaker (as the student grows older and does not have the muscular strength of a young person),Wing Chun practitioners continue to improve and get better with time.

 This is because the art does not require brute strength but the proper use of structures, balance, centerline, stance and proprioception – all things that can continue to improve as one grows older.

 So if you’re looking for an effective martial art that can grow with you over time – Wing Chun may be right for you!
-To contact us about taking classes, private lessons or for other inquiries please call 647-383-9450 or visit our Contact Us page.
+To contact us about taking classes, private lessons or for other inquiries please visit our Contact Us page.